henvic/accidents/README.md

 ## Web-available demo
 Before downloading the app you can [try it on-line](http://henvic.shinyapps.io/accidents/) at **http://henvic.shinyapps.io/accidents/**

-Shiny uses a web-based UI + [socket.io](http://socket.io/) to sync it with the R logic on the server-side.
+Shiny uses a web-based UI with WebSocket to sync it with the R logic on the server-side.

 App kindly hosted for free at the [ShinyApps.io](https://www.shinyapps.io) cloud.